liferay/liferay-frontend-projects/CONTRIBUTING.md

 git checkout master
 git pull --ff-only upstream master

-# Make sure formatting is up-to-date:
-yarn format:check

-# Run tests (currently, we don't have many of them):
-yarn test

 # Update individual package versions:
 # - Note that this time we updated all the packages,
 #   but on many occasions we'll update only one, or two.
 cd packages/liferay-jest-junit-reporter
-yarn version --no-git-tag-version --new-version 1.0.1 cd ../liferay-npm-bundler-preset-liferay-dev yarn version --no-git-tag-version --new-version 1.1.4 cd ../liferay-npm-scripts yarn version --no-git-tag-version --new-version 1.4.8 cd ../..
+yarn version --new-version 1.0.1 # or: yarn version --patch etc cd ../liferay-npm-bundler-preset-liferay-dev yarn version --new-version 1.1.4 cd ../liferay-npm-scripts yarn version --new-version 1.4.8 cd ../..

 # Note that if you update the preset, or the reporter,